mekwars-legends/www/_static/Combat Vehicles.md

 The following rules apply to vehicle deployment:

 COMBAT VEHICLES: Anytime vehicles are deployed they do not count towards the 50% rule.
 Unless otherwise noted players may only deploy one vehicle for every two mechs in their army.
-Rasalhague Republic (CGRK) and Word of Blake players may deploy one Combat Vehicle per mech in their army.
+Word of Blake players may deploy one Combat Vehicle per mech in their army.
 Combined Arms focus players may deploy Combat Vehicles in their army without any restrictions.

 VTOLS: VTOL units are a special case, even if also classified as a transport unit.
 Players may deploy one VTOL for every commander in their army.
 VTOL do not count toward army eligibility in any other way, unless otherwise noted.